 In order to embed such a rich understanding, it is important to paint a picture of your customers’ lives, emotions and everyday experiences.
 This type of insight will help build an emotional relationship with customer segments that goes beyond a project-by-project viewpoint and act as a foundation for real understanding.

 The best way to obtain this more anecdotal type of insight is by using qualitative research methods.
-This could be focus groups, in-home interviews, street interviews, accompanied shops, ethnography, self completed diaries and web interviews.
-Qualitative research fills in the gaps that quantitative, or stats simply can’t.
+This could be focus groups, in-home interviews, street interviews, accompanied shops, self filmed diaries and web interviews.
+Qualitative research fills in the gaps that quant, or stats simply can’t.
 It adds the ‘why’ factor, unearths deeper understanding and looks at motivations and habits of consumers.

 Paint a picture with video

-Looking back at the challenges faced by insight teams, the power of video to embed rich understanding becomes evident.
+Considering these key challenges faced by insight teams, the power of video to embed rich understanding is evident.
 All of the above qualitative research methods can be effective ways to obtain customer understanding.
 However, none of these methods alone will help you to increase engagement with that insight, nor turn it into a compelling story or make research more digestible.
 Video, however, does all 3.

 By editing together films that show international customers, their environments, where they live, the products they use, the way they shop, their interactions with family and friends – video brings international customers to life in a way not possible by any means other than literally visiting all of your target markets.